sderose/ragnarok/Dominus/DOC/pendingQuestions.md

 ** hierarchical ns
 ** inherit element ns onto attrs

+==Entity stuff==

+* Should extEntities and CharEntities be on/off or reject/preserve/expand?

 ==Classes==

-* Perhaps derive from UserList instead of list?

 * Should PlainNode include the list dunders?
+Merge PlainNode w/ Node?

 * Split PlainNode and Node from rest of file?

-* Whether/how to support EntityRef nodes==
+* Whether/how to support EntityRef, DocFrag nodes

-* auto entities, unicode-name ents
+* auto entities, unicode-name entities

 ==Methods==

-* Should toprettyxml() offer options to wrap text/comments?

-* should `cloneNode()` copy `userData`?
+* Should `cloneNode()` copy `userData`?

-* charset vs. inputencoding vs. encoding
+* Charset vs. inputencoding vs. encoding

-* Should things test for bad names? has/get/set/removeAttribute create Element / Attr / Document / PI target
+* What should test for bad names?
+Maybe only on write. has/get/set/removeAttribute create Element / Attr / Document / PI target
     ID methods???